by Victor Sesma

 Counterintuitively, many people seeing the processions or even participating in the parades are not especially religious and maybe they have not even been in church in years.
 It is arguably safe to say that Easter in Spain is not about religion as much as it is about following traditions.

-The main events happening during the holly week are the parades.
+The main events happening during the Holly Week are the parades.

 There are many parades organised by cofradías or hermandades which we can translate as church brotherhoods.